jeremyrrose/promises-explained/README.md

 # Promises in JavaScript

-We've been _using_ JavaScript promises throughout the cohort -- and you've probably gotten pretty good at knowing where to put `async` and `await` inside a React project.
+Most new JS developers have at least some experience _using_ JavaScript promises -- you might be pretty good at knowing where to put `async` and `await` inside a React project.
 You might even be able to use `Promise.all` to resolve a complex set of seeding instructions using Mongoose.

 But what's actually going on under there?
 What's a `Promise`?